 Gabon is a republic with a presidential form of government dominated by the Gabonese Democratic Party (PDG) and headed by President Ali Bongo Ondimba, whose family has held power since 1967.
 Bongo Ondimba was declared winner of the 2016 presidential election.
-Observers noted numerous irregularities, including a highly questionable vote count in Bongo Ondimba's home province.
+Observers noted numerous irregularities, including a questionable vote count in Bongo Ondimba's home province.
 The government forcibly dispersed violent demonstrations that followed the election.
-On October 6 and 27, legislative elections were held in two rounds.
-The PDG won 98 of 143 National Assembly seats.
+In the October 2018 legislative elections, the PDG won 100 of 143 National Assembly seats.
 The African Union observer mission did not comment on whether the elections were free and fair but noted some irregularities.
-Some opposition parties boycotted the elections; however, fewer did so than in the 2011 legislative elections.
+Some opposition parties boycotted the elections; however, fewer did so than in the last legislative elections in 2011.